Noroff-FEU-Assignments/cross-course-project-kardokiyani/README.md

 ## Built With

-You can list a the tech stack that you've used over here
+This is the teck stack that I have ued to make this site:

 - [React.js](https://reactjs.org/)
 - [Bootstrap](https://getbootstrap.com)